avaframe/AvaFrame/docs/moduleCom2AB.rst

-com2AB: Alpha Beta
+com2AB: Alpha Beta Model
 ==========================

+This module calculates the run-out of an avalanche according to the statistical :math:`\alpha-\beta` model.
+An avalanche is defined by its DEM (digital elevation model), a path and split point.
-Calculates the run-out of an avalanche for a given DEM, avalanche path and split point according to the alphabeta model suited for avalanches in the Austrian Alps.
+The run-out is calculated according to the :math:`\alpha-\beta` model suited for avalanches in the Austrian Alps.
+It is also possible to adapt the model parameters for other regions.

 Input
 -----